sandy2008/workshop/software/clean_arch_en.md

 * **Role:** Manipulates objects from the Domain layer and defines the flow of processing (orchestration).
 * **Dependencies:** Depends only on the Domain layer.
 It is unaware of what the external database actually is.

-## 3. Interface Adapters Layer
+## 3. Infra Adapters Layer

-Responsible for translating I/O and bridging external systems to internal models.

-* **Controller / Presenter:** Converts external requests to UseCase inputs and outputs back to external formats.
+Specifically implements the interfaces (Ports) defined in the Domain layer and bridges external systems.

-* **Repository Impl (Adapter):** Specifically implements the interface defined in the Domain layer.
+* **Repository Impl:** Implements the interface defined in the Domain layer.
 Mapping and query construction live here.
+* **Gateway Impl:** Implementation of external API clients, etc.

-## 4. Frameworks / Drivers Layer
+## 4. Framework Layer

-The concrete technologies and I/O implementations.

-* **External Resources:** Databases, external APIs, file systems, web frameworks.
-* **Responsibility:** Provide low-level I/O; they do not hold business rules.
+The outermost I/O layer, such as Web frameworks or CLI.

+* **Controller / Handler:** Converts external requests (HTTP, CLI) to UseCase inputs and calls the UseCase.
+* **Presenter:** Formats the UseCase output for external consumption (e.g., JSON).

 ---